 Work Experience Success

-Learning Through the Experience at HAHC: A Summer of Success
+Learning Through the Experience at HHC: A Summer of Success

 The Headstart Programme is still going strong!

 The main aim is to give students a headstart and inform, motivate and support them with their career aspirations and management of those aspirations.